 Today MobielKopen discovered a Geekbench benchmark for the Huawei P30 Pro.
 As presumed, the phone will be driven by a 1.8Ghz octa-core Kirin 980 processor with 8GB of RAM memory and runs on Android 9 Pie.
 The same hardware can be found in Huawei’s current flagship model, the Mate 20 Pro.

 The Huawei P30 Pro with model number VOG-L29 (refers to VOGUE) reaches a single-core score of 3251 and a multi-core score of 9670.
 These results are not as impressive as you might have thought.
 To compare, the Samsung Galaxy S10 Plus reached a Geekbench single-core score of 4543 and a multi-core score of 10521.
-The final results may slightly better though and will be comparable with the Mate 20 Pro.
+The final results may be slightly better though and will be comparable with the Mate 20 Pro.

 The Huawei P30 Pro will be announced on March 26, together with the P30 and the P30 Lite.